git-pull/website/consulting/working-for-equity.md

   A proposition to work for equity / deferred payment is a source of dread for programmers.
 It rarely ever pans out.
-Sometimes the lingering effects of oppurtunity cost hurt much more than the initial loss.
+Sometimes the lingering effects of opportunity cost hurt much more than the initial loss.

   It boils down to sacrificing other oppourtunities to work for free.
   Even most funded (VC backed) startups go poof and equity means nothing.
 But if